-The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company (its subsidiaries) made up to December 31 each year.
+The consolidated financial statements incorporate the financial statements of ASLAN Cayman and entities controlled by ASLAN Cayman (its subsidiaries) made up to December 31 each year.
 Control is achieved when the Company:

 - Has the power over the investee; - Is exposed, or has rights, to variable returns from its involvement with the investee; and - Has the ability to use its power to affects its returns.